-LEGAL ADVICE FOR PURCHASE AND SALE OF SPANISH REAL ESTATE
+REAL ESTATE LAWYERS IN MARBELLA: LEGAL ADVICE FOR PURCHASE AND SALE OF A PROPERTY IN SPAIN

-Welex relies on a professional team of English-speaking property lawyers and accountants, amongst others.
+Welex relies on a professional team of English-speaking real estate lawyers in Marbella, amongst others.
 All of them are experts in providing comprehensive consultancy services relating to the purchase and sales of real estate in Spain, not only from a legal point of view but also covering tax aspects.

 GAIN SECURITY AND PEACE OF MIND using the conveyancing services of our law firm in Marbella.

-Obtain a secure purchase or sale process by using the services of our property lawyers in Spain, and enjoy the support of professionals who guarantee you personalised and accurate advice, considering the specific circumstances of each transaction.
+Obtain a secure purchase or sale process by using the services of our real estate lawyers in Marbella, and enjoy the support of professionals who guarantee you personalised and accurate advice, considering the specific circumstances of each transaction.

 The conveyancing services of our law firm in Marbella provide you the perfect guidance in each and every stage of the purchase, including, for example:

 - Study of all documentation related to the property.

 - Advice in drawing up and signing the private contract.

 - Analyses of all payments related to the property to determine any possible debts and encumbrances.